 It’s true that large brands tend to perform well in organic search, but they rarely achieve categorical domination without help.
 If you become complacent, Google will rank content from smaller brands higher, especially if they have a strong off-page SEO strategy.
 So don’t assume that the size of your brand or even a hefty Moz domain authority are enough to keep you ahead of disruptive brands.

 Off-page SEO (also called off-site SEO) refers to any actions you take outside of your website to improve your organic search rankings.
 That often includes building links, writing guest posts, managing social media and much more.

 Let’s test something: Open a new tab and search for “womens jeans.”
 Lucky Brand is currently the top organic search result in Google, beating Macy’s as well as Abercrombie & Fitch, Nordstrom, Lands’ End, and even Levi’s.
 Now search for “mobile payments.”
 Square ranks higher than Visa and every single bank (even those with 100+ years in business).
 Alternatively, search for “custom Apple Watch bands.”
 Case Station is outperforming a long list of better known sites such as Etsy, Amazon, and even Apple itself.

 Website optimization is no longer enough.
 It takes more than great content ideas with optimized title tags, meta descriptions and URLs to dominate keyword verticals.
 If large companies want to own organic search results, you also need an ironclad off-page SEO strategy.

-Why does off-page SEO matter?
+Why off-page SEO is important